yilinc09/tswd-portfolio/critique-by-design.md

   * People who need to leverage their relationship to make relevant business decisions.

 **Do you think this visualization is effective for reaching that audience?
 Why or why not?**

-  * The line graph format is a common and well-understood visual representation of data, and the clear labeling of the x-axis and y-axis with appropriate units makes it easy to understand the data being presented.
+The line graph format is a common and well-understood visual representation of time-series data, and the appropriate units of x-axis and y-axis makes it easy to understand the data being presented.
 The use of colors, labels, and design add to the overall engagement of the graph and make it an effective tool for communicating the data to this audience.
+The main failure of this visualization stems from the inability to clearly communicate the relationship between unemployment and inflation.

 ### Final thoughts:
 **How successful what this method at evaluating the data visualization you selected?**

+In general, this method can be considered as a useful tool for evaluating the effectiveness of my selected data visualization.
+It helped me evaluate the visualization from multiple dimensions and gave me a more holistic understanding of the topic.
+As I evaluate it more deeply, it made me more aware of what information I want this visualization to communicate, and what this visualization lacks in terms of effective storytelling.
+Although the standard details of some criteria seems to be overlapping, it is still able to provide me a more complete picture on the redesign process of the visualization.

 The Data Visualization Effectiveness Profile method is more focused on evaluating existing visualizations and determining their effectiveness, while the Good Charts method is focused on a step-by-step process for creating new visualizations.
 The Data Visualization Effectiveness Profile method evaluates visualizations based on specific criteria and the measurement is qunatified, while the Good Charts method provides a broader set of guidelines for creating effective visualizations.

 **Are there measures you feel are missing or not being captured here?**

+I don't feel any missing measures that needed to be captured at this point.

-* What would you change?
-Provide 1-2 recommendations (color, type of visualization, layout, etc.)
+**What would you change?
+Provide 1-2 recommendations (color, type of visualization, layout, etc.)**

+I would redesign the visualization by creating the shaded gray background on when the United States is in recession and possibly extend the timeline to current years.